michaeleisel/michaeleisel.github.io/_posts/2021-10-26-devtool-allocators.markdown

 llvm-profdata is a tool that takes the code coverage results from different test runs and merges them together to get the overall code coverage for a test suite.
 At one company, this step was adding 40 seconds to CI time, but with jemalloc it was cut in half to 20 seconds.

-## Estimating the Potential Performance Gain
+## Estimating the potential performance gain

 One easy way to know if a tool could be sped up through a different allocator, aside from just timing it with/without a different one, is to profile that tool with the Time Profiler.
 Although it may surprise some, ordinary mac executables can be profiled in Instruments, even if they weren't built by the developer themself.
 The executable can either be selected in Time Profiler and have its flags specified, or else a trace of all processes can be run while the executable is running.
 If a lot of time seems to be taken up by `malloc` and `free`, then there's more potential gain by using a different allocator.
 Although the performance impact of allocation is a complicated beast, this is a good litmus test to decide if it's worth trying.